 Spherical plain bearings are a specialized type of sliding bearing engineered to accommodate oscillating motion and angular misalignment.
 At their core, they feature an inner ring with a spherical outer surface that sits inside an outer ring, allowing tilting in any direction to compensate for mounting errors, shaft deflection, or structural deformation.

-How they work: The inner ring's spherical surface slides against the outer ring, permitting angular alignment but not continuous high-speed rotation.
+How they work: the inner ring's spherical surface slides against the outer ring, permitting angular alignment but not continuous high-speed rotation.
 Most spherical plain bearings use a self-lubricating liner (such as PTFE fabric) or require periodic grease replenishment.

-Typical applications: Hydraulic cylinder rod ends, linkage joints in construction machinery, hinge points on aircraft flight control surfaces, and any situation demanding low-frequency oscillation combined with angular compensation.
+Typical applications: hydraulic cylinder rod ends, linkage joints in construction machinery, hinge points on aircraft flight-control surfaces, and any situation demanding low-frequency oscillation combined with angular compensation.
 They serve as the critical interface between structural members and moving linkages.

 7. Specialty Material Bearings